Why I Think H&M is an Example of a Bad Loyalty Program?

-Even great brands struggle to build a scalable customer loyalty solution that gives consumers what they crave for.
-When some brands reap a generous harvest of their loyalty programs, the others fail.
-Good news for small businesses, for sure, it’s not a matter of the budget.
-A market giant, H&M, invested lots of effort in building their Club for loyal customers and failed my expectations with poor experience.
+H&M invested lots of effort in building their H&M Loyalty Club for loyal customers and failed expectations with a poor customer experience.
 Read on to see why I think you can do better while investing less in your customer retention strategy.

 And that’s the end of the good things.
 Even though the app seems great and the rules are pretty clear, my experience with their loyalty program was very poor.
 And even if it’s been almost a year since their first pitfall, it stays the same and I’m quite sure it’s for keeps.